 And lavender honey syrup is no exception; it’s easy, delicious, and totally elegant.
 It only takes about 5 minutes to come together – plus a little time to cool.
 The honey means it’s made without any refined sugar, too.

-So whether you’re looking to jazz up your next iced latte or enjoy it over pancakes, let’s make this easy recipe!
+So if you’re looking to jazz up your next iced latte or coffee, let’s make this easy recipe!

 Lavender Honey Syrup Ingredients